SkynetLabs/skynet-docs/source/v3-beta/includes/_updating.md

 ### getFileContent

-A `getFileContent` method has been added for getting the content of a file from a skylink without downloading the file in-browser.
+A `getFileContent` [method](#loading-a-file-39-s-contents) has been added for getting the content of a file from a skylink without downloading the file in-browser.

 ### More Typechecking

 Be aware that almost every API method now has the potential to throw.
 A common cause would be wrongly-typed inputs to a method, which are now checked.
 You may or may not want to manually catch thrown errors, depending on your application.

+Writing your application in Typescript is a good way to prevent type errors from being thrown at runtime.